department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 **For burial in a national cemetery,** contact the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a>.

-**For burial at a state or tribal Veterans cemetery,** [contact the state or tribal cemetery](https://www.cem.va.gov/cem/cems/listcem.asp)
+**For burial at a state or tribal Veterans cemetery,** [contact the state or tribal cemetery](https://www.cem.va.gov/cem/cems/listcem.asp).

 ### How do I get reimbursed for the casket or urn?

 Fill out a Request for Reimbursement of Casket/Urn (VA Form 40-10088). <br>
 [Download VA Form 40-10088](https://www.va.gov/vaforms/va/pdf/VA40-10088.pdf)

-Part I (requesting burial) and Part II (requesting casket/urn reimbursement) of this form may be submitted by the same person or different people.
+There are 2 different sections of this form.
+Part I and Part II may be submitted by either the same person or by different people.
+Keep reading below to learn about how to request a burial and reimbursement for the casket or urn.

-#### Part I of VA Form 40-10088 (requesting burial)
+#### Requesting a burial (Part I of VA Form 40-10088)
 Turn this in along with the Veteran’s military discharge papers (DD214 or other separation documents) to the VA National Cemetery Scheduling Office (NCSO).
+See the address listed below.

+#### Requesting casket/urn reimbursement (Part II of VA Form 40-10088)
+If you're the same person who's requesting a burial using Part I of VA Form 40-10088, fill out Part II as well.
+Submit the required reimbursement documentation when you submit the form.

+If you didn't request a burial using Part I of the form, but you want to get reimbursed for the cost of a casket or urn you paid for, fill out only Part II of VA Form 40-10088.
+Submit it, along with the required reimbursement documentation, to the VA national cemetery, or to the state or tribal Veterans cemetery **before** the actual burial.

+#### How to submit your form and any documents or receipts

+You can submit VA Form 40-10088 by fax or by mail.

-**By fax:** 1-866-900-6417, **or**
+**By fax:** 866-900-6417

 **By mail:**